 On Easter morning to celebrate the end of Lent and the resurrection of Christ.
 Pinca is made with lots of eggs to ‘make up’ for the 40 lean days of fasting.
 It’s the eggs and egg yolks that give the dough its intense yellow colour.

 The right way to eat sweet easter bread is to have it blessed in a church.
 People will take baskets filled with pinca, eggs and ham and go to a mass on Holy Saturday or early on Easter Day.
 Only then will they serve it for Easter breakfast.

 Secret 4: Why is pinca called pinca?

 Word pinca comes from the Italian pinza (nipper, pliers, pincers).
-So it’s the cutting of the star sign that gives this Croatian bread its name.
+So it’s the cutting of the star sign that gives this sweet bread its name.

-This is also a culinary tell because the best way to make the star sign it to use scissors, not a knife.
+This is also a culinary tell because the best way to make the star sign is to use scissors, not a knife.
 Scissors, nipper, pliers, you get my point…